MicrosoftDocs/fabric-docs/docs/cicd/variable-library/variable-library-overview.md

 The Fabric Variable library:

 * Is compatible with CI/CD processes, allowing integration with Git and deployment through Deployment pipelines.
-* Supports automation via public APIs.
+* Supports automation via Microsoft Fabric public APIs.

 > [!NOTE]
-> The Fabric Variable library item is currently in **preview**.
+> The Microsoft Fabric Variable library item is currently in **preview**.

 Variable libraries enable customers to: